 A 1920’s Art Deco icon, Venice Simplon-Orient-Express is nostalgic of the golden age of travel with its restored vintage carriages.
 Crisscrossing through Europe, it makes stops in major cities, including Paris, Venice, Prague, and Budapest.
 For a once-in-a-lifetime trip, couples can book one of the three Grand Suites.
-Each suite features private bathrooms with showers, double beds, and spacious living areas, the Art Deco accommodations bring the already elegant train experience to new, luxurious heights.
+Each suite features private bathrooms with showers, double beds, and spacious living areas; the Art Deco accommodations bring the already luxurious train experience to new, luxurious heights.

 An additional three Grand Suites will be added with the 2020 season, named Vienna, Prague, and Budapest, the iconic cities the train travels to every year.
-The epitome of luxury, each Grand Suite has been created with scrupulous craftsmanship that embraces the train’s iconic history throughout.
-From the hand-embroidered cushions to intricately carved marquetry, the suites offer an unmatchable experience with perfectly placed mosaics, silk patterns, en-suite bathrooms, double beds and a private living area with underfloor heating.
+The epitome of luxury, each Grand Suite, has been created with scrupulous craftsmanship that embraces the train’s iconic history throughout.
+From the hand-embroidered cushions to intricately carved marquetry, the suites offer an unmatchable experience with perfectly placed mosaics, silk patterns, en-suite bathrooms, double beds, and a private living area with underfloor heating.